cognesy/instructor-php/notes/NOTES.md

 ## High priority

 - Evals!!!
+- Add 'Output' section to each example, generate it and include in docs, so reader can see what they can expect
 - Logging via PSR-3
 - Schema abstraction layer - decouple names and descriptions from the model
 - Prompt optimization via TextGrad